ROTGP/flutter_environments/README.md

 ## Getting Started

+- clone the project
+- run `$ flutter packages get`
-Clone the project and experiment with the following commands...
+- experiment with the following commands...

 ###### Defaults to **Development** environment